 - Traumatic Brain Injuries

-All of these challenges can prevent young men from living their fullest, happiest lives.
+All of these challenges can prevent teens from living their fullest, happiest lives.
 Some of them may simply struggle to turn in homework on time, finish their chores, or get along with their peers in school.
 Many withdraw from challenging social situations and seek comfort in video games or online activities.
 Some others show aggression toward others or display the tendency to harm themselves.

-Many young men are told, time and time again, that they will never succeed or excel because of the issues described above.
+Many teenagers are told, time and time again, that they will never succeed or excel because of the issues described above.
 This is simply not true.
 Through evidence-based therapies, dedicated mentoring, and healthy peer-to-peer support, our students learn to not only cope with the demands of everyday life, but also share their talents with the world!

 How does New Focus Academy help teens on the autism spectrum?

 At New Focus Academy, our ultimate goal is helping teenagers develop autonomy and independence.
 We aim for each graduate to reach their highest goals, conquer their scariest challenges, and pursue their fullest life.
 Our autism programs are simple, yet highly flexible and individualized.

 When a student enters our autism program, we complete a thorough and comprehensive intake assessment that identifies their unique struggles and strengths.
 Through additional interviews and observational sessions, we select several significant issues to tackle during their time in our program.
 Drawing on the latest therapeutic research, our experienced team of clinicians creates a custom treatment plan to build autonomy, confidence, and resilience.